Need help with your rental property?

 - Only 24% of investors surveyed knew of the Governments’ Draft National Standard for Testing and Decontamination of Methamphetamine Contaminated Properties report released for public comment

-- The Auckland Rental Property Investment Index has increased this month due investors looking to increase their portfolios
+- The Auckland Rental Property Investment Index has increased this month due to investors looking to increase their portfolios

 On 12 December 2016, the Draft National Standard for Testing and Decontamination of Methamphetamine Contaminated Properties was released for public comment.
 The standard hopes to address the maximum contamination level that can exist in a property after it has been cleaned.
 The Standard suggests two possible decontamination level options, as follows: